nickklein/ftps-usb-backup/README.md

-# ftps-backup
+# ftps-usb-backup
-Compress &amp; Encrypt, then upload it to your local FTPS.
-I use this script to backup my files to a computer on my local network.
+Compress &amp; Encrypt, then upload it to your local FTPS or USB drive.
+I use this script to backup my files to USB stick and a computer on my local network.

 Requirements:
 1. Python3